JanHerca/urantiapedia/output/wikijs/en/article/Neville_Twist/The_Ultimate_Human_Experience.md

 Is this the end of Western civilisation or is there hope of a renaissance.
 To be honest, it’s not looking that good out there, especially on the spiritual front.
 We will probably have to wait for the “end of the current ideological struggle” before people are ready to accept the truths of Jesus found in _The Urantia Book_.
 But rest assured, the teachings of Jesus will not fail!
 Maybe it could be through a unique musician.
 “But be not discouraged; someday a real musician may appear on Urantia, and whole peoples will be enthralled by the magnificent strains of his melodies. … It is literally true, “melody has power a whole world to transform.” (p.500:6)

 Yet we can experience this sublime truth right here and now.
-Again, that wonderful quote from UB 100:6.6 “One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil” [UB 100:6.6](/en/The_Urantia_Book/100#p6_6)
+Again, that wonderful quote from UB 100:6.6 “One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil” <a id="a72_314"></a>[UB 100:6.6](/en/The_Urantia_Book/100#p6_6)

 **JOY:**

 In Peter DeCamp’s study aid “The Entities, Beings and Personalities of _The Urantia Book_“, we read on page 66, under the sub-heading “5 of Secondary Seconaphim”, (offspring of Reflective Spirits), about the “Joy of Existence” angels:

-> …reflectively attuned to the superaphic harmony supervisors above and to certain of seraphim below, but it is difficult to explain just what the members of this interesting group really do; their principal activities are directed toward promoting reactions of joy among the various orders of the angelic hosts and the lower will creatures in a more general manner and in a collaboration with the reversion directors, they function as joy clearinghouses, seeking to up-step the pleasure reactions of the realms while trying to improve the humour taste, to develop a super-humour among mortals and angels; they endeavour to demonstrate that there is inherent joy in freewill existence, independent of all extraneous influences; and they are right, although they meet with great difficulty in inculcating this truth in the minds of primitive men.
-[UB 28:5.16](/en/The_Urantia_Book/28#p5_16)
+> …reflectively attuned to the superaphic harmony supervisors above and to certain of seraphim below, but it is difficult to explain just what the members of this interesting group really do; their principal activities are directed toward promoting reactions of joy among the various orders of the angelic hosts and the lower will creatures in a more general manner and in a collaboration with the reversion directors, they function as joy clearinghouses, seeking to up-step the pleasure reactions of the realms while trying to improve the humour taste, to develop a super-humour among mortals and angels; they endeavour to demonstrate that there is inherent joy in freewill existence, independent of all extraneous influences; and they are right, although they meet with great difficulty in inculcating this truth in the minds of primitive men. <a id="a78_846"></a>[UB 28:5.16](/en/The_Urantia_Book/28#p5_16)

 I believe the song writer got it right when they penned these beautiful lyrics: –